rolancon/confetti/README.md

 ### JSON

 JSON has two scalar data types: _objects_ and _arrays_.
-Objects are similar to trees, a collection of nested couplets, as modelled in document stores and graphs.
+Objects are similar to trees, a collection of nested pairs, as modelled in document stores and graphs.
 The toplevel, however, can contain more than one node.
 An example of an object with one toplevel pair (a root):

     [object-root]
     object-child1 = value1
     object-child2 = value2

-An example of an object containing two toplevel couplets:
+An example of an object containing two toplevel pairs:

     [object-root1, object-root2]